JohnVimrish/quell-ai/README.md

 ## What's inside

+- **Multi-channel session engine** - unified calls, meetings, and chat via `/api/meetings`, `/api/calls`, and `/api/texts` using the new communication session model.
+- **Document policy manager** - configure share rules at `/documents` with `/api/documents` audit trails and retention settings.
+- **Settings service** - `/api/settings` exposes voice clone, delegation, and retention toggles surfaced in the SPA.
 - **Engaged navigation flow** - a centered landing nav (`About | Engage with the Application | Log in`) that expands into the full product surface when visitors engage or log in, and collapses when they log out.
 - **Hover "Back to About" control** - appears while hovering over "Engage with the Application" or when browsing the engaged views (`/why`, dashboard shells, etc.).
 Clicking it snaps visitors back to the landing layout without a full reload.
 - **Why Quell-AI page** - reachable at `/why`, featuring interactive storytelling, the 3D phone demo component, and mock scenarios that highlight contextual intelligence, privacy, and adaptive learning.